-For more information, see "Implementing a connectivity handler" on page 55.
+You can customizing connectivity handling, for more information, see "Implementing a connectivity handler" on page 57.

 User account status polling

 To check whether a user has a standard or linked account when they submit an application, you can poll the user's account type to check for updates to their account status.
 This feature can be useful when an application is set up to automatically create linked accounts, such as in test or demonstration environments.